Amanda Eliasch: Personal life and other activities

 In 2013 she contributed to Nicky Haslam's album Midnight Matinee.
 That year the writer Katie Glass from the Sunday Times said she looked "like Marilyn Monroe dressed as a gothic Japanese schoolgirl".

-Her current London residence and studio is in Cheyne Walk, where her art collection is on display, including pieces by Michael Ayrton and Oriel Harwood, a white elephant by Marc Quinn and Jake and Dinos Chapman.
+As of 2013, her London residence and studio is in Cheyne Walk, where her art collection is on display, including pieces by Michael Ayrton and Oriel Harwood, a white elephant by Marc Quinn and Jake and Dinos Chapman.
 She divides her time between London and Los Angeles, and also has a home in Paris.

 Eliasch sponsors the British Film Institute as part of the Directors Cut programme, and The Elephant Family.
 In 2016 she supported The Evening Standard Film Awards for best screenplay in memory of her great grandfather George Gilliat, editor of the Evening Standard in 1930, and his son the screenwriter Sidney Gilliat.

-Eliasch is pro-Brexit and is interested in politics and supports the UK branch of Turning Point USA, an organisation to encourage free speech.